Competency Layers

 Layer 2: The level

 What does the seniority of this role demand?
-A VP of Engineering and a VP of Sales have completely different role-specific competencies, but they share a set of level-specific ones: strategic thinking, cross-functional influence, ability to attract talent.
+A VP of Engineering and a VP of Sales have different role-specific competencies, but they share a set of level-specific ones: strategic thinking, cross-functional influence, ability to attract talent.
 A manager needs to give feedback, run 1:1s, develop people.
-An IC doesn't.
-This layer doesn't care what department someone's in.
+An IC doesn’t.

-The problem is that, early on, most founders either don't know or have never defined what each level actually requires.
-Dave Kellogg1 has the best framework for this: 1 Career Development: What It Really Means to be a Manager, Director, or VP The single best article on understanding managerial levels.
+Most founders have never defined what each level requires.
+Dave Kellogg has the best framework for this.11 Career Development: What It Really Means to be a Manager, Director, or VP It’s the single best article I know on what each management level actually requires.

 - Managers are paid to drive results with some support.